 SIP makes it much easier to enhance your call center with 3rd-party features such as speech analytics, call recording, voice biometrics or virtual queuing.

 Virtual Queuing, in particular, is something every call center should consider because it reduces telco costs as well as caller frustration.
 The idea of replacing hold-time with a call-back (virtual queuing) is a win-win feature that has been around for a long time (See figure 2).
 Because of the complexity of deployment, virtual queuing hasn’t been a popular choice.
 SIP is a bit of a game changer because it greatly reduces this complexity and makes virtual queuing attainable for any call center.
-(Fonolo offers this as a cloud-based service with prices starting at $99/month)

 A recent study by Clickfox asked people, what they hated most about the call center experience.
 The top answer (42%) was, “repeating information to the agent”.
 The culprit is the inability to properly transfer call-attached data from one call center to another (especially if they’re running on different platforms).

 The SIP protocol gives call centers a way to interoperate with persistent call-attached data.
 This is a problem that especially plagues larger call center operations that might have multiple sites or equipment from multiple vendors.
 The good news is, the switch to IP is happening fastest among this category.
 (See Figure 3.)

 Ovum Research predicts that, by 2016, 36% of inbound customer service calls will be made from smartphones.
 The smartphone’s powerful visual interface makes the call more convenient and less stressful for the caller and more efficient for the agent.
 For example, offering visual navigation and pre-call questions from the smartphone, will significantly reduce misnavigation and average handle time.
 To reap the benefits of these improvements, the call center needs a way to interact with the mobile interface and SIP is a great way to do this.